 - Nationality: UK, EU and Overseas students

-- Number of Awards: One award is available.
+- Number of Scholarships: One award is available.

 Eligible Countries: UK, EU and Overseas students are eligible to apply for this award.

 Entrance Requirements: To be eligible for this scholarship you must meet the following requirements:

 - Have submitted an application to an MSc at the IoPPN;

 - Be a graduate of GKT School of Medicine or its affiliates, or if an undergraduate, must have completed at least 3 years of their MBBS course, and have undertaken a clinical attachment in either psychiatry or neurology;

 - Agree to provide an end of year report and a letter of thanks to the donor and attend events where necessary.